-- an entire customer data model - an object on company level currently (as of CM version 6.10.5) no effect - an object on contact level currently (as of CM version 6.10.5) no effect - a Data Object Field Group currently (as of CM version 6.10.5) no effect
+- an entire customer data model - an object on company level currently (as of CM version 6.11) no effect - an object on contact level currently (as of CM version 6.11) no effect - a customer field group currently (as of CM version 6.11) no effect

-In order to deactivate a certain object, select the object on the desired level (be careful to distinguish between the entire data model, the customer or company level, and the Data Object Field Groups).
+In order to deactivate a certain object, select the object on the desired level (be careful to distinguish between the entire data model, the company or contact level, and the customer field groups).

-Figure 242: ConSol CM Admin Tool - Deactivate a FlexCDM object (here: company object in Reseller-Model)
+Figure 276: ConSol CM Admin Tool - Customers, Data Models: Deactivate a FlexCDM object (here: company object in ResellerModel)

-D.4 Data Object Group Field Management and GUI Design for Customer Data
+D.4 Customer Field Management and GUI Design for Customer Data

-D.4.1 Introduction .318 D.4.2 Defining Data Object Group Fields for Customer Data Using the Admin Tool 318 D.4.3 Scripting Using Objects from the FlexCDM .325 D.4.4 Changes in Scripting from ConSol CM Version 6.8 to Version 6.9 326 D.4.5 New Objects in ConSol CM 6.9 and Up 330
+D.4.1 Introduction .385 D.4.2 Defining Customer Fields for Customer Data Using the Admin Tool .385 D.4.3 Scripting Using Flex CDM Objects .399 D.4.4 Using Scripted Field Visualization for Customer Fields 403

 One feature of ConSol CM versions 6.9 and later is great flexibility as far as customer data model (FlexCDM) and GUI design are concerned.
 You, as an administrator, can define any data field which is required and place it in the user interface wherever it is suitable.
-The basic principle is now the same as the one you know for ticket Custom Fields: full flexibility.
+The basic principle is now the same as the one you know for ticket fields: full flexibility.

-The management of the ticket data model and GUI design is explained in section Custom Field Administration (Setting Up the Ticket Data Model).
+The management of the ticket data model and GUI design is explained in section Ticket Field Administration (Setting Up the Ticket Data Model).
 The management of objects within the customer data model is explained in section Setting Up the Customer Data Model.
 Please refer to those sections for a detailed explanation.
 In this chapter, we assume that you have a working knowledge of those topics.

-D.4.2 Defining Data Object Group Fields for Customer Data Using the Admin Tool
+D.4.2 Defining Customer Fields for Customer Data Using the Admin Tool